 Paul Elmer More (1864-1937), with Irving Babbitt a proponent of the New Humanism, was an outstanding American critic and scholar.
 His writings display erudition, good sense, forceful argument and far-reaching concerns.
-None are now in print.
 For an account of his long-continued failure to attract a following, see Byron C. Lambert's The Regrettable Silence of Paul Elmer More in the Winter 1999 Modern Age.

-Also see the Wikipedia article on More, "Paul Elmer More: America's Reactionary" (Modern Age, Fall, 2003) by Brian Domitrovic, Paul Elmer More and the Relevance of Life and Letters by T. John Jamieson, and Paul Elmer More at The Imaginative Conservative.
+Also see the Wikipedia article on More, "Paul Elmer More: America's Reactionary" (Modern Age, Fall, 2003) by Brian Domitrovic, Paul Elmer More and the Relevance of Life and Letters by T. John Jamieson, Paul Elmer More at The Imaginative Conservative, and Remembering Paul Elmer More by James Kalb.

 Writings